LayerScope: Predictive Cross-Layer Scheduling for Efficient Multi-Batch MoE Inference on Legacy Servers: Evaluation

 \subsection{Experimental Setup}

-\textbf{Platform.} Evaluation is conducted on NVIDIA V100 and A100 GPUs, each providing 32 GB of memory.
-The V100 supports PCIe3 x16, whereas the A100 supports PCIe4 x16.
-The host CPU is an Intel Xeon Gold 6230R.
+\textbf{Platform.} We evaluate on NVIDIA V100 and A100 GPUs.
+The V100 is connected via PCIe 3.0 x16, while the A100 uses PCIe 4.0 x16.
+Both are paired with an Intel Xeon Gold 6230R CPU.
+To facilitate a direct comparison and to model a memory-constrained environment (akin to consumer GPUs like the RTX 4090 with 24GB), we set a 24GB memory limit for both GPUs during our experiments.